 Kansas Wesleyan University

 At Kansas Wesleyan University, students learn in a small, vibrant, and caring environment that nurtures academic, spiritual, moral, and social growth.
 Students can pursue their academic AND personal interests.
 It’s called the Power of AND, and it accentuates the importance of learning outside the classroom.
 Leadership, character development, relationship management, and communication are just a few life skills that are learned on the performance stages and on the fields of competition.
 The small campus environment and faith foundation provide a friendly, close-knit campus where every student is cared for by fellow students, faculty, staff, and administrators.
 Faculty are innovative educators, respected scholars, creative artists, business leaders, acclaimed performers, and active members of local and global communities.
-Unique internships in the nation’s capital, research opportunities at Tier-One institutions, opportunities to play in the Salina Symphony or act with the Salina Community Theatre, and a free service-learning course in the U.S. or Costa Rica, make learning just as fun and productive outside of the classroom.
+Unique internships in the nation’s capital, research opportunities at Tier-One institutions, opportunities to play in the Salina Symphony or act with the Salina Community Theatre, and top-notch athletic programs await students at KWU.

 Kansas Wesleyan University is a liberal arts institution located in Salina, Kansas.
 Founded in 1886, it maintains a covenant relationship with the United Methodist Church and is supported by the Great Plains Conference.
 The school’s accreditation was reaffirmed in 2007 by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-The university is academically divided into six divisions and 17 departments.
-Courses are offered for more than 40 undergraduate majors and one graduate program, the MBA.
+The university is academically divided into six divisions and 16 departments.
+Courses are offered for nearly 40 undergraduate majors and one graduate program, the MBA.
 Key programs at KWU include teacher education, sport and exercise science, criminal justice, and emergency management.
 Courses and degrees are offered on campus and online.

 Out-of-the-classroom experiences are an integral part of the KWU experience.
 An active student body includes student-athletes (70%), musicians, theatre performers, nationally award-winning debaters, yearbook staff, television and radio producers and talent, student government leaders, and much more.
 Students are encouraged to take a Wesleyan Journey course (free or at minimal cost) that take them outside of Kansas to learn and serve in places such as Costa Rica, Italy, New York, and Florida.
 The core curriculum includes mandatory internships in most fields of study, and research opportunities, community engagement opportunities, and field experiences expand learning outside of the classrooms.